Skip to main content

 1. Access debug tool.

-Setting the above property enables user to access debug tool either by accessing http://localhost:9222 from any browser that supports debugging or by using the SDK in-built debug editor.
+Setting the above property enables user to access debug tool either by opening "chrome://inspect/dev#devices" from any browser that based on chromium engine when Sabre Red 360 desktop is already up and running.

 Note